New Cold Dark Matter Crisis Revealed by Multiscale Cluster Lensing: Observed Cluster Sample

-In this work, we focus on the study of three massive galaxy clusters that span $z=0.39$\textendash$0.54$, drawn from the observed \textit{HST Frontier Fields} \citep{HSTFrontierFieldsData} and CLASH \citep{Balestra2016ApJS22433B} programs.
-As listed in \tref{tab:Cluster_Properties}, this sub-sample was chosen for the publicly available extensive ground-based spectroscopic follow-up data and hence has some of the best constrained mass models at present:
+In this work, we focus on the study of three massive galaxy clusters that span $z=0.39$\textendash$0.54$, drawn from the observed Hubble Space Telescope (HST) Frontier Fields \citep{HSTFrontierFieldsData} and CLASH \citep{Balestra2016ApJS22433B} programs.
+As listed in \tref{tab:Cluster_Properties}, this sample was chosen for the publicly available extensive ground-based spectroscopic follow-up data, and hence it has some of the best-constrained lensing mass models at present.